Wilson Mar bio photo

 Enterprises duplicate data and workload to several regions around the world within a CDN (Cloud Distribution Network) so that workers and users in South Africa and New Zealand can access systems as quickly as users in Virginia.

-Complying with some standards require that redundant capabilities to be proven dependable, regularly – such as every year, when the RTA (Recovery Time Actual) statistic is captured.
+Complying with some standards requires that redundant capabilities be proven dependable, regularly – such as every year, when the RTA (Recovery Time Actual) statistic is captured.
 That’s to identify whether the organization takes too long to activate restore or is too clumsy with restore procedures.

-Systems which are not setup for instant recovery nevertheless need to “fail safe” to a secure state rather than to a hackable state.
+Systems that are not set up for instant recovery nevertheless need to “fail safe” to a secure state rather than to a hackable state.

 Sharing “cloud-scale” computing, storage, and network facilities in clouds enable use of the blue/green” strategy for deployment, which creates (in a cloud) a complete replacement set of components for “canary” and capacity testing before a full switch to production.